Residential Treatment Center

 Residential Inpatient vs. Outpatient

-Furthermore, a residential or inpatient rehab program is able to provide care and administer a specialized treatment plan in a structured environment, 24 hours a day.
-Patients in residential addiction treatment centers are able to dedicate their full energies to recovery for the prescribed treatment duration.
-Ongoing progress assessments and treatment adjustments can be made, including an extension of treatment duration, should it be warranted.
+Furthermore, a residential or inpatient rehab program is able to provide care and administer a specialized treatment plan in a structured environment, 24 hours a day.3 Patients in residential addiction treatment centers are able to dedicate their full energies to recovery for the prescribed treatment duration.
+Ongoing progress assessments and treatment adjustments can be made, including an extension of treatment duration, should it be warranted.2

 Another factor to consider is the cost of each type of treatment.
-Inpatient, which can cost $200 to $900 per day, tends to be more expensive than outpatient, which can cost $100 to $500 per treatment session.
-The increase in cost accounts for the higher level of care provided by an inpatient program, as well as the housing, food, and amenities provided.
-In addition, longer inpatient programs will tend to have lower cost per day to make the overall price more affordable.
+Inpatient, which can cost $200 to $900 per day, tends to be more expensive than outpatient, which can cost $100 to $500 per treatment session.4 The increase in cost accounts for the higher level of care provided by an inpatient program, as well as the housing, food, and amenities provided.
+Longer inpatient programs will tend to have a lower cost per day to make the overall price more affordable.4

 Benefits of Staying in Treatment for an Adequate Period of Time